trizen/sidef/NUMBER_THEORY_TUTORIAL.md

       **   **               ****   *********   *********   *
 ```

-To get started with Sidef and how to install it, see [beginner's tutorial](https://github.com/trizen/sidef/blob/master/TUTORIAL.md) ([PDF](https://github.com/trizen/sidef/releases/download/23.08/sidef-tutorial.pdf)).
+To get started with Sidef and how to install it, please see [beginner's tutorial](https://github.com/trizen/sidef/blob/master/TUTORIAL.md) ([PDF](https://github.com/trizen/sidef/releases/download/23.08/sidef-tutorial.pdf)).

 Over the years, Sidef incorporated more and more mathematical functions, many of them provided by Dana Jacobsen's excellent [Math::Prime::Util](https://github.com/danaj/Math-Prime-Util) and [Math::Prime::Util::GMP](https://github.com/danaj/Math-Prime-Util-GMP) Perl modules, which provide great performance in tasks involving integer factorization, primality testing and prime counting.